ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 the [example instructions](./virtual_ecosystem_in_use.md).
 If not, we recommend completing that first.

-Once the example run is complete, you can start your hydrology-focused experiments.
+Once the example run is complete, you can start your 'hydrology-only' experiments.
 For example, you can modify the input rainfall, adjust infiltration parameters, or change how monthly rainfall is distributed over the days of the month.
 Comparing each change to the default setup allows you to quantify isolated effects.